nghttp2/nghttp2/doc/android-spdy-proxy.rst

 has global IP address which can be accessible from Android device, you can use your home PC as SPDY proxy temporarily for the experiment.
-The self-signed certificate is OK because we will run ``shrpx`` with ``-k`` option on Android.
-If you think this is insecure, obtain valid certificate.
+The self-signed certificate is OK because we will run ``shrpx`` with ``-k`` option on Android in this example.
+Alternatively, you can store your certificate in Android device and specify it using ``--cacert`` option.
+If you think these are insecure, obtain valid certificate.

 Building spdylay library and shrpx
 ----------------------------------